237Endotoxin detection using a colorimetric, kinetic microplate reader assay and integrated data analysis

 Conclusion

-The combination of the sensitive microplate reader and the powerful MARS data analysis package allows for easy handling of complex assays such as the Kinetic-QCL Endotoxin kit from Lonza for endotoxin detection.
+The combination of sensitive microplate readers and the powerful MARS data analysis package allows for easy handling of complex assays such as the Kinetic-QCL endotoxin detection kit from Lonza.
 The MARS data analysis package is standard with all BMG LABTECH readers and can be installed on other computers in the same lab at no additional charge.
-This assay kit can also be measured by all BMG LABTECH microplate readers that can measure absorbance including the SPECTROstar® Nano, PHERAstar® FS, FLUOstar® Omega, and CLARIOstar®.
+This endotoxin detection kit can also be measured by all BMG LABTECH microplate readers that measure absorbance including the SPECTROstar® Nano, PHERAstar® FSX, FLUOstar® Omega, VANTAstar® and CLARIOstar® Plus.

 Newsletter Sign-up